William B. Quandt: Early life

-Professional career
+Career

-Quandt served as a staff member on the National Security Council in the Nixon and Carter administrations between 1972–1974 and 1977–1979.
+Quandt served as a staff member on the National Security Council in the administrations of Richard Nixon from 1972 to 1974 and Jimmy Carter from 1977 to 1979.
 He was actively involved in the negotiations that led to the Camp David Accords and the Egyptian–Israeli Peace Treaty.

 Between 1979 and 1994, Quandt was a Senior Fellow in the Foreign Policy Studies Program at the Brookings Institution, where he conducted research on the Middle East, American policy toward the Arab–Israeli conflict, and energy policy.

-From 1987 to 1988, William Quandt was president of the Middle East Studies Association, a learned society.
+From 1987 to 1988, he was president of the Middle East Studies Association, a learned society.
 He joined the Department of Politics at the University of Virginia in 1994, where he held the departmental Edward R. Stettinius chair.
-He taught courses on the Middle East and American Foreign Policy.
-From 2000 to 2003, he also served as their Vice Provost for International Affairs.
+He taught courses on the Middle East and American foreign policy.
+From 2000 to 2003, he also served as Vice Provost for International Affairs.
 In 2004, he was elected to the American Academy of Arts and Sciences.
-After the fall semester of 2012, Quandt retired from his teaching career at UVa.
-Professor Schulhofer-Wohl, his replacement, commended his legacy by point out that "more than 200 students take [his class] every year, and that's clearly due in no small part to Dr. Quandt and what he brings to it.
+After the fall semester of 2012, Quandt retired from his teaching career at UVA.
+Professor Schulhofer-Wohl, his replacement, commended his legacy by pointing out that "more than 200 students take [his class] every year, and that's clearly due in no small part to Dr. Quandt and what he brings to it.
 It's an amazing opportunity for me to be able to work so closely with such a distinguished scholar in this way.
 I don't think many people have that kind of chance."

-Quandt's book, Peace Process, along with The Other Arab–Israeli Conflict by Steven L. Spiegel and American Presidents and the Middle East, by George Lenczowski, are considered by historian (and the former Israeli ambassador to the United States), Michael Oren, as being "three of the genre's finer examples", focusing on the post-World War II period and seeking to investigate broader aspects of America's Middle East history.
+From 1992 to 2017, he served on the board of trustees of the American University in Cairo.
+He has also served on the board of the Foundation for Middle East Peace and was a member of the Council on Foreign Relations.

+Quandt has both praised and criticized the United States' post-World War II Middle East policy.
+Quandt praised American leaders for opposing colonial influences in the Middle East (for example, Eisenhower's opposition to the joint Israeli-British-French invasion of Egypt).
+Other American successes included maintaining stability in key oil-rich countries, promoting peace between Egypt and Israel, and avoiding direct confrontation with the Soviet Union.
+Quandt accused neoconservatives under President George W. Bush of trying to destabilize the Middle East and provoke anti-American sentiment.

 Personal life

-He is married to the writer Helena Cobban, has one daughter and two stepchildren, and lives in Washington D.C.
-He was a member of the Council on Foreign Relations, and served on the board of trustees of the American University in Cairo and that of the Foundation for Middle East Peace.
+Quandt is married to the writer Helena Cobban and has one daughter and two stepchildren.
+He lives in Washington D.C.

-Books and articles
+Publications

 William Quandt has written numerous books, and his articles have appeared in a wide variety of publications.
-His books include: